mvousden/buildbot-lets-explore/README.md

  - Saturate the number of workers with the number of branches.
  - Distinguish build status of development and master at a glance (feature branches are not so important).
- - Trigger builds off a merge (only works if the commits are merged after being polled).
+ - Trigger builds off a merge.